The VIA C7 processor also has padlock encryption acceleration support. Linux support was added a while ago.

 Third, OpenSSL can be configured to use padlock.
 To see if your

-OpenSSL was compiled with padlock support, do openssl engine
+OpenSSL was compiled with padlock support, do `openssl engine

-to openssl speed -evp aes-128-cbc -engine
+speed -evp aes-128-cbc` to `openssl speed -evp aes-128-cbc -engine

-.
+padlock`.
 To use padlock engine by default, add the following lines

 to the top of `/etc/pki/tls/openssl.cnf.